sctdan/SyncroSync/README.md

     1. Select the SyncroSync_vx.zip file and click Next
     1. Assuming it doesn't give any errors, click Import

+1. You'll be prompted to select or create soem Connections.
+This is how Flow authenticates you to various services.
+	1. For each Connection, Select 'New Connection' and select the account to use.

-1. You'll be prompted to set some environment variables now
+3. You'll be prompted to set some environment variables now
     1. Notification List- List of email addresses to notifiy if the flow fails, separated by semi-colon
     1. SP Site Address- Full URL or ID of the site where your list will live.
 If root site, it's just https://yourdomain.sharepoint.com/
     1. Syncro Subdomain - The X in https://X.syncromsp.com